drewreed2005/cafendback/README.md

 ## Code Student Resources

 - Here's a link to our early [Scrum Board](https://github.com/drewreed2005/cafegato/issues/1).
+- This is our primary [Scrum Board](https://github.com/users/drewreed2005/projects/1) used throughout the remainder of the proejct.
 - Here is our [review ticket](https://github.com/drewreed2005/cafegato/issues/6) from the final project review.
 It includes separate links to individual contribution details.

 ## Contributors